tmurvv/timesheet/notes.md

 ### Choose environment to deploy to:
 - git push development master
 - git push staging master
-- git push production master
+- git push heroku master (for production)

 ### to switch default from development to staging: git config heroku.remote staging
 ## STEPS TO DEPLOY and REVERT TO DEV

-- Check for // BREAKING
+- Check for BREAKING
 - make sure download images is enabled
 - make sure correct sellers are allowed
 - make sure get harp info is enabled